Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 10. Diseases caused by Tsukamurella spp.

-11. Diseases caused by Amycolatopsis and Pseudonocardia spp.
+11. Diseases caused by Amycolatopsis And Pseudonocardia spp.

 12. Diseases caused by Oerskovia spp.